Kulottunga I: Pandya campaign

 Kulottunga's Kerala campaign is now dated c.
-1097 CE (it was initially assumed that the 1077-81 campaign also covered the rebelling Keralas).
+1097 (it was initially assumed that the 1077-81 campaign also covered the rebelling Keralas).
 The Chera Perumal kings, who like their Pandyan neighbours, had followed suit and rebelled against their Chola overlords.
 Naralokavira Kalinga Rayan, a commander of the Pandya-Chola forces, lead a Chola thrust into Kerala and captured the port of Quilon.
 It seems that the Chera Perumals tried to recover the port Quilon soon afterwards.
 The eventual southern boundary of the Chola influence was located at Kottar.

 By c.
-1100 CE, Kulottunga had successfully subjugated rebelling southern regions as far as the Pandya country, annexed the Pearl Fishery Coast, the ancient Podiyil mountains (in present-day Tirunelveli), and "fixed his southern boundary" at Kottar.
+1100, Kulottunga had successfully subjugated rebelling southern regions as far as the Pandya country, annexed the Pearl Fishery Coast, the ancient Podiyil mountains (in present-day Tirunelveli), and "fixed his southern boundary" at Kottar.
 He did away with the old system of appointing Chola-Pandya viceroys and instead built multiple cantonments as far south as Kottar, and heavily garrisoned the strategically important locations of the southern dominions.
 These units were in charge of protecting his interests and collecting tribute but did not interfere with the internal administration of the conquered territories, a responsibility which he left to the native chiefs and feudatories.
 His inscriptions belonging to this period are found in Cholapuram, Agastheeswaram, Suchindram, Variyur, Kanyakumari and Kottar.